SophieFromm/HeRoine/README.md

 # HeRoine_Analysis comprises the analysis code.
 Analysis was done in R.

 # HeRoine_Data comprises the data downloaded from Jatos, cleaned and converted to excel files.
-The study was run in multiple batches that are in the single txt files.